johncch/coronavirus-heroes/README.md

 # Coronavirus Heroes website

-This is a tribute site for heroes working in healthcare who gave up their lives during the Coronavirus Crisis in 2020.
+This is a memorial for healthcare workers who gave up their lives during the Coronavirus Crisis in 2020.
+We want to remember their courage and sacrifice in this difficult time.

-# Contribution
+## Contribution

-If this site is missing data, please send an email to chchua@dornier.com or send a pull request.
+You can find the data for the website under the `src/data/` folder.

-The data is located under src/data/ folder
+We try to be as up to date as possible.
+If you spot an error or would like to fill in missing information, please open a pull request or send an email to chchua@dornier.com.

-# Tech stack
+## Tech stack

 The site is written in [gatsby.js](https://www.gatsbyjs.org/)